 Introductory Lecture: Definition and Division of Pharmacology.
 Origin, names, and classification of drugs.
-Learning outcomes

-To acquaint students with the content, aims and the Syllabus for the course.
-Inform students about their rights and obligations.
-Be able to define and explain certain disciplines of pharmacology.
-Be able to explain the features of the names of medicines.
+To be acquainted with the content, aims and the Syllabus for the course.
+To know students' rights and obligations.
+To be able to define and explain certain disciplines of pharmacology.
+To be able to explain the features of the names of medicines.